GCGSR

 We have great sympathy for people who must give up their dogs.
 It’s heartbreaking all around and devastating for the dog.
 Sometimes we can help, sometimes we can’t.

-PLEASE NOTE: We do not “rescue” stray dogs or dogs from abusive or neglectful situations without the owner’s permission.
-We will only deal with the dog's legal owner.
+We do not “rescue” stray dogs or dogs from abusive or neglectful situations without the owner’s permission.
+That is Animal Control's job; we will only deal with the dog's legal owner.
 If you know of a German Shepherd or any dog that is straying at large or is being abused or neglected, you should report it to your local Animal Control.
+We get the majority of our dogs from our local pounds and shelters, if you notify us that you've turned a dog in, we will be sure to take a look at the dog and see if it's suitable for our program.

 If your dog has registration papers and came from a professional breeder, your first step should be to contact the breeder from whom you bought the dog.
 Responsible breeders should take back their dogs, and many of them have homes waiting for adult dogs of their breeding.